-Slightly sticky, slightly chewy, date and oat slice is the perfect guilt free treat to enjoy with an afternoon cuppa.
-Naturally sweetened with dates and a little honey, the recipe is very easy to make, with just 4 ingredients.
+Slightly sticky, slightly chewy, this date and oat slice recipe is the perfect guilt free treat to enjoy with an afternoon cuppa.
+Naturally sweetened with dates and a little honey, healthy date slice is very easy to make, with just 4 ingredients.

 What's so good about this recipe?

 - Perfect for date lovers!
-It's moist, delicious and totally moreish.
+Date and oat slice is moist, delicious and totally moreish.

 - Satisfying.
 Both oats and dates are high in fibre, which means these date slices will keep you feeling fuller, and help to stabilise your blood sugar.

 - Healthy.
-Date and oat slice isn't loaded with refined sugar.
+Date and oat slice is low in refined sugar.
 Dates are naturally sweet, and just a little honey is needed to make these healthy sweet treats.

 - Gluten free.
 Date and oat slices are flourless, so if you use certified oats, they'll be gluten free.

 - Easy to make.
-The recipe is ready in 35 minutes, and has just 4 everyday ingredients.
+These date oat bars are ready in 35 minutes and have just 4 everyday ingredients.

 Ingredients

 Dates.
 I used dried dates which are readily available in the baking section of supermarkets and health food stores.
-They are less than half the price of medjool dates, and work perfectly in this recipe
+They are less than half the price of medjool dates, and work perfectly in date oat bars.

 Butter, salted or unsalted.
-If you want dairy free oat slices, you can substitute coconut oil.
+If you want dairy free oat slices, you can substitute coconut oil or vegan butter.

 How to make date and oat slice